 Kids love having their very own pet fish to care for, and betta fish are a popular, easy-care choice.
 But for your family’s new pet to stay healthy and thriving, you must get the aquarium setup process correct.

+1. Assemble What You Need.
 Start by gathering everything you’ll need for your aquarium:

 - Sand/gravel substrate

 - Aquarium thermometer

 Note that smaller tanks often come as starter kits that include everything you’ll need to get up and running, which can be the most cost-effective way.
 Just make sure you get an appropriate-sized tank.
 For example, I don’t recommend anything smaller than a five-gallon tank for betta fish.

 2. Prepare the Aquarium.
 Even a fresh tank out of the box will most likely be dusty.
 Take a clean, damp cloth and wipe the inside of the aquarium to remove dust and debris.
 Never use detergent or glass cleaner inside the tank, as residue could poison your fish.